JikoUnderscore/generic_arrlist/README.md

 A C generic arraylist.
 Supports only C23!!

-The implementation is based on https://github.com/nothings/stb stb_ds.h  dynamic array.
+The implementation is roughly based on https://github.com/nothings/stb stb_ds.h  dynamic array.

 # USAGE